smigueles/pokedex/README.md

 ## Features

-- **Search Functionality:** Quickly find your favorite Pokémon by name or number.
+- **Search Functionality:** Quickly find your favorite Pokémon by name.
 - **Detailed View:** Dive into comprehensive information about each Pokémon.
 - **Responsive Design:** Enjoy a smooth experience on both desktop and mobile devices.